YouNow/younow.github.io/policy/en/rules.md

 ## Bullying, harassment, or hate speech is not permitted

 Though we encourage YouNow users to express themselves freely within the community guidelines, upholding respect for all community members is paramount.
-Users who taunt, bully, use hate speech, or engage in any other form of harassment risk being suspended or permanently banned.
+Users who taunt, bully, use hate speech, or in any other form of harassment risk being suspended or permanently banned.
 Remember the Golden Rule, and always be kind!
 YouNow will review any reported content or activity based on its intent and context.

 **Vulgar language** used on broadcast and in chat is against the rules. **Cursing out other users isn’t just unprofessional, it is abusive.**